-Historic village Tordi Sagar is a breath of fresh air after the bustle of the other cities in India.
-Here’s how you can soak it up in style…
+Historic village Tordi Sagar is a breath of fresh air after the bustle of cities in India.
+Here’s what to do there…

 Being in the middle of the countryside, it was so delightfully calm and still.
-After the hustle and bustle of the previous locations I think everyone in the tour group was a little bit relieved to have a bit of a breather from the constant blare of the tuk tuk drivers’ horns in the cities.
-It couldn’t have just been me, right?
+After the hustle and bustle of the previous locations, I think everyone in the tour group was a little bit relieved to have a bit of a breather from the constant blare of the tuk-tuk drivers’ horns in the cities.

 Here are my picks of the best thing to do in Tordi Sagar…

 Tordi Sagar is small historic village in the northwest of India.